-We offer free tutoring in English to adults on the Lake Shore Campus of Loyola University Chicago in Loyola Hall, 2nd Floor conference room, 1110 W Loyola Avenue (1/2 block east of the Loyola Red Lind el stop: across Sheridan, and one-half block east along Loyola Avenue, toward the lake).
+We offer free tutoring in English to adults on the Lake Shore Campus of Loyola University Chicago.
+We are located in Loyola Hall, 2nd Floor conference room, 1110 W Loyola Avenue (1/2 block east of the Loyola Red Lind el stop: across Sheridan, and one-half block east along Loyola Avenue, toward the lake).

 The LCLC is one of Loyola University's Service Learning projects, sponsored by the Department of English and the College of Arts and Sciences and also supported by the Paul Glassco Endowment.
 Our tutors are Loyola students, some of whom elect to earn course credit for tutoring at the Center as part of an internship.
 All tutors receive an orientation to the LCLC and to the practical business of tutoring adults; tutoring is supervised by on-site managers and experienced assistants.
 Read more